Fast computation of isomorphisms of hyperelliptic curves and explicit Galois descent: Introduction

-Moreover, there is a refinement of the descent question for hyperelliptic curves, namely to ask for a descent to a model of the form $y^2=f(x)$, which introduces additional difficulties.
-The `magic' of the covariant method is to reduce this problem to lower genus, where a solution may be more easy to determine (Theorem \ref{th:covdescent}).
-In the typical case of elliptic curves, for example, there is always an explicit model over the field of moduli and we can determine a descent isomorphism to this model thanks to the first part of our work.
+The `magic' of the covariant method is to reduce the descent problem to lower genus, where a solution may be easier to determine (Theorem \ref{th:covdescent}).
+In the genus-$1$ case, for example, there is always an explicit model over the field of moduli and we can quickly determine a descent isomorphism to this model, thanks to the first part of our work.
 It turns out that in suitable cases, this descent induces a descent of the original hyperelliptic curve to its field of moduli.

-We illustrate this descent to the field of moduli for genus 3 hyperelliptic curves with automorphism group $(\ZZ/2\ZZ)^3$, a case which remained unsolved in~\cite{LR11}, see Section \ref{sec:c23-case}.
-We also look at the case with automorphism group $(\ZZ/2\ZZ)^2$ for which the field of moduli is not always a field of definition and we prove that we can always find a model over at most a quadratic extension of this field.
-Finally in Section \ref{sec:fuertes-examples}, we show that our method can be used to descend families of curves with the example of a dimension $3$ family of genus $5$ hyperelliptic curves from \cite{fuertes-gonzalez}.
+We illustrate this descent to the field of moduli for genus-$3$ hyperelliptic curves with automorphism group $(\ZZ/2\ZZ)^3$, a case which remained unsolved in~\cite{\LReleven}; see Section~\ref{sec:c23-case}.
+We also look at the case of genus-$3$ hyperelliptic curves with automorphism group $(\ZZ/2\ZZ)^2$; in this case the field of moduli is not always a field of definition, and we prove that we can always find a model over an at most quadratic extension of the field of moduli.
+Finally, in Section~\ref{sec:fuertes-examples} we show that our method can be used to descend families of curves with the example of a $3$-dimensional family of genus-$5$ hyperelliptic curves from \cite{\fuertesgonzalez}.

 We stress that we are merely beginning to exploit the full strength of these new ideas.
-An article on non-hyperelliptic curves is in progress.
-We are also developing a general version of Van Rijnswou's algorithms that is much more effective over finite fields and number fields.
+An article on nonhyperelliptic curves is in progress.
+We are also developing a general version of van Rijnswou's algorithms that is much more effective over finite fields and number fields.
 Finally, we seek to obtain new theoretical and practical descent results by analyzing the influence of twists on covariants.